 Cognitive Bias Risk Mitigation Strategies

 So what do we do?
-How do plan for and manage the risk of our own selves?
+How do we plan for and manage the risk of our own selves?
 How do we avoid it altogether?
 Can we avoid it?

 Here are some risk mitigation strategies: